solidusio/solidus_starter_frontend/README.md

 ### Solidus Version

-- `main` branch will test installing itself over Solidus master only.
+- `main` branch will test installing itself over Solidus main only.
 - the branch corresponding to the latest Solidus release (with `vX.X` format) will only test installing itself over the corresponding Solidus version.